 Stand upright.
-Take up space, especially in the front of class.
+Take up space, especially in the front of the class.
 Keep eye contact with your students until they look away.
 Slow down your movements, broaden your stance and shoulders.
 Weak teachers appear jittery and move too quickly.
 Confidence is slow and methodical.

 Let students follow you whenever you walk outside.
-Don’t be afraid to get into their personal space to show your leadership but don’t scare and intimidate shy students.
+Don’t be afraid to get into their personal space to show your leadership, but don’t scare and intimidate shy students.
 Bend down to speak to small children so that they don’t feel dominated.

 Wait for silence before you speak to show that your words are important and keep your instructions clear and simple.

 These body language tips will help you become a more confident person and a better teacher.
 But it is still not the greatest tool in classroom management.
 Why?
-Because even after sharing teacher body language tips, teachers still run into difficult classes.
+Because even after learning body language tips, teachers still run into difficult classes.
 Why does classroom management remain such an issue after they’ve learned and started implemented stronger body language?

 Have backup tasks and plan ahead for any probabilities.
-Create fun interactive lessons where students feel like they are receiving a great amount of value by being there.
+Create fun interactive lessons where students feel like they are receiving a significant amount of value by being there.
 Keep instruction active, activities interactive, content related to the students and their interests.
 A lot of unwanted behavior occurs because students don’t understand what to do.

 Keep things simple, make sure everyone understands exactly what you want and how to do it, then get them started before walking around and checking on each individual or group.
 Gamify the classroom to keep things fun and active.
 Students should always have something to do, once they finish their work they should know exactly what to do next so that they are always occupied.

 Then challenge them with another engaging activity to re-engage their attention.
-Once that is done do a calm review of what they have learned and finally, end the class with a fun class-ending game or discussion to make them leave on a high note and look-forward to the next class.
+Once that is done, do a calm review of what they have learned and finally, end the class with a fun class-ending game or discussion to make them leave on a high note and look forward to the next class.
 Energy control is very important but not well understood.

 Positive reinforcement plays a crucial part in getting students to behave properly in class.
 By praising them when they do something well, you are communicating that you expect to see more of that behavior.
 When students misbehave they are punished with words of disappointment and are thus motivated to do better in the future.
 Some teachers also have extrinsic motivators such as candy, starts and negative ones like demerits to get students to fall in line.

 That is all well and nice, but we all know that treats and kind words are only temporary.
 If a child wants to act out, they will.
-Treats become mandatory in stead of a reward, causing them to act out if they are spoiled.
+Treats become mandatory instead of a reward, causing them to act out if they are spoiled.
 If you do not firmly communicate the rules, boundaries and expectations of classroom behavior, students will pounce and behave poorly in class.

 Set High Expectations